cloudy-sfu/Stock-Emotion-via-ERNIE-2.0/README.md

 | p4ta           | Log trading amount of 2 days ago.                            | float     |
 | p5ta           | Log trading amount of 1 day ago.                             | float     |

 ### 3.2.
+Random forest model

+Run `close_prepare.py` to make the datasets, and run `close_rf_1.py` to use the random forest model.

+To perform the regressions mentioned above via random forest model are adopted and their results are compared.
+Bayes search with 5-fold cross validation is also adopted, and the optimal model is finally accepted.
+MSE is the metric to evaluate the performance of each model.

+The data is divided into 80% training set and 20% validation set, and the 5-fold cross validation  is constructed based on the training set.

+### 3.3.
 Significance test

 I build the unrestricted model and restricted model, to find out whether the attitudes weighted by those attributes are significant in predicting the stock price.
 The tasks are separated into the regression of open rate and the regression of close rate.

 For open rate:
 ```